tanishq200/tanishq200/README.md

 ## Tanishq Javvaji
 ## Cybersecurity Professional & Graduate Student

-🎓 I'm currently pursuing a **Master of Engineering in Cybersecurity** at the **University of Maryland, College Park**, with an expected graduation in May 2024.
-I hold a Bachelor's degree in **Electronics and Communications Engineering** from **Gandhi Institute of Technology and Management**.
+🎓 Graduated in May 2024 with a **Master of Engineering in Cybersecurity** from the University of Maryland, College Park.
+I hold a **Bachelor's degree in Electronics and Communications Engineering** from Gandhi Institute of Technology and Management.

 🔍 My academic and professional journey in cybersecurity is driven by a deep passion for securing digital environments and a commitment to continuous learning.